Strategic Dynamic Pricing with Network Effects: Appendix

 with the convention $p_{T+1}=1$.
 The normalized revenue can be written as

 which we need to maximize over non-decreasing price sequences, i.e., $p_T \le \dots \le p_2 \le p_1$.
 We show that the optimal solution is $p_t=\frac{1}{2}$, $t=1, \dots, T$.
-We establish this by using the sufficient KKT conditions for optimality (e.g. \citet[Proposition 3.3.2]{bertsekas1999nonlinear}).
-We let
+We establish this by using the sufficient KKT conditions for optimality (\citet[Proposition 3.3.2]{bertsekas1999nonlinear}).
+Following the notations used in \citet{bertsekas1999nonlinear}, we let

 With this notation, the optimization problem can be rewritten as

 Letting $\mathbf{p}^*= \frac{1}{2} \mathbf{1}$ and

 we have